Antique Washing Machine

 Although primarily functional, many wooden washing machines had a polished or varnished finish for protection against water damage and to enhance their aesthetic appeal.
 Decorative touches, such as brass or iron fixtures and engraved brand logos, were also common, giving these machines a rustic yet elegant look.

 Because they were made of wood, these machines required special maintenance to prevent water damage, swelling, or cracking.
 Over time, users would need to reseal or oil the wood to maintain its waterproof qualities.
 Some antique models have survived due to careful preservation of the wood and metal components.
-You might also like our Wood Butter Churn
+You might also like our Antique Cast Iron pot

 https://longstreet.typepad.com/thesciencebookstore/2013/06/the-most-beautifully-oddly-named-washing-machine.html